daslo/linescan/README.md

 # linescan
 Using linear CCD sensor array with STM32 and Python

+This project is done with (great!)
+Eclipse-based Ac6 SW4STM32 IDE.
 Reading a linear CCD (Charge-Coupled Device) camera based on TSL1401CL IC with STM32F1 microprocessor.
 This code can be used to capture data and tell bright surfaces from dark ones (for example: line detection in line-follower).